Tony Hall, Baron Hall of Birkenhead: Honours, awards and peerage

-In September 2009 Hall received an honorary doctorate of Literature (Hon DLit) from Goldsmiths, University of London, and subsequently was elected an Honorary Fellow of Keble College, Oxford.
+In September 2009 Hall received an honorary doctorate of literature (Hon DLit) from Goldsmiths, University of London, and subsequently was elected an honorary fellow of Keble College, Oxford.
 The Chartered Management Institute awarded him the 2010 Gold Medal Award for outstanding achievement.

-City University elected him an Honorary Visiting Fellow of Journalism in 2012, and he has been a liveryman of the Worshipful Company of Painter-Stainers since 1985.
-More recently, Hall received an honorary degree from Birmingham City University in January 2017 and honorary doctorate from City University in January 2018.
+City University elected him an honorary visiting fellow of journalism in 2012, and he has been a liveryman of the Worshipful Company of Painter-Stainers since 1985.
+More recently, Hall received an honorary degree from Birmingham City University in January 2017 and an honorary doctorate from City University in January 2018.